How to Sanitize Water In An Emergency

 5. Rinse completely without any residue left from the soap or the sanitizing solution.

-6. Air-dry the sanitized container or use already safe (treated) water to rinse the inside walls of the container.
+6. Air-dry the sanitized container or use safe (treated) water to rinse the inside walls.

 In filling the sanitized water storage with safe water, follow these steps to store the water successfully: